 Enable mouse button pasting: Pasting with a mouse button is possible only if this option is enabled.

-Pasting opens CLipMan only: Whenever the assigned paste button is pressed, the ClipMan interface will appear from where you can paste the text items it has stored.
+Pasting opens ClipMan only: Whenever the assigned paste button is pressed, the ClipMan interface will appear from where you can paste any of the text items stored in its database.

 Restrict Pasting by Cursor Type

 By default, AutoClipX will allow pasting with the selected mouse button only if the cursor is an I-Beam.
 You can enable pasting for additional cursors, including the Arrow and Other cursors, but it is highly recommended to enable only the cursor types you need as unintended consequences could result.
 Enabling the Arrow cursor will enable pasting in spreadsheet documents such as LibreOffice or Microsoft Office without having to double click the cell.
 If you want to paste to a specific cell without selecting it first, enable the option “Paste at cursor position instead of caret position“.
 Another option is to use the “Bypass cursor check” hot-key to bypass cursor checking when needed.
 The option to bypass cursor checking should be toggled off again when it is no longer needed.

 There are 3 exceptions where cursor type checking is ignored when pasting: